mitchcurtis/slate/README.md

 # Slate - Pixel Art Editor

 Slate is a bitmap editor available for Linux, Windows and Mac.
-Using Slate, you can:
+With Slate, you can:

 - Edit images directly
 - Use layers